2008 Clemson Tigers football team: Duke

-@ Virginia
+At Virginia

 The Tigers kept their bowl hopes alive with a close 13–3 victory over the Virginia Cavaliers in Charlottesville.
 With the victory, Clemson captured their first victory in Charlottesville since 2000 and improved the series record against the Cavaliers to 36–8–1.

 Neither offense was able to generate much production, as the Tigers barely outgained the Cavaliers 192–190.
 Cullen Harper completed 18 of 28 passes for 121 yards, no touchdowns, and no interceptions.
 C. J. Spiller only had 57 all-purpose yards, but completed his 1st career touchdown pass in the first quarter, completing a 15-yard pass to Tyler Grisham for the game's only touchdown.
 James Davis lead the Tigers with 65 rushing yards, while Jacoby Ford lead the receiving corps with six catches for 42 yards.
 Mark Buchholz was 2–3 on field goals (good from 32 and 23 yards; missed from 58 yards) and connected on the game's only PAT attempt.
 Clemson's defense forced four turnovers against the Cavaliers.
 Michael Hamlin lead the defense with 8 total tackles, an interception, and a pass break up.
 Crezdon Butler and DeAndre McDaniel also recorded interceptions, while Byron Maxwell forced a fumble that was recovered by Jock McKissic late in the first quarter.